-The Harriet Tubman Underground Railroad Byway travels 125 miles through the Eastern Shore of Maryland before crossing into Delaware at Sandtown.
+The Harriet Tubman Underground Railroad Byway travels I 25 miles through the Eastern Shore of Maryland before crossing into Delaware at Sandtown.
 It continues for another 98 miles, connecting through Dover to Wilmington.
 Our route then follows the Brandywine Valley Scenic Byway into Pennsylvania where highways and local roads take you to Philadelphia, Tubman's first destination once she found freedom.

 While traveling, use the accompanying map to help you navigate.
-Download or stream the free Harriet Tubman Underground Railroad Byway Audio Guide from www.harriettubmanbyway.org, or download the free audio tour mobile app from Google Play or the Apple App Store.
+Download or stream the free Harriet Tubman Underground Railroad Byway Audio Guide from HarrietTubmanByway.org, or download the free audio tour mobile app from Google Play or the Apple App Store.
 The audio tour corresponds with this guide and will enhance your experience through dramatic presentations of authentic Underground Railroad escape stories.
 A key at the top of each byway site lets you know which track(s) to play on the audio tour.
+Some sites include AR (augmented reality) or VR (virtual reality) features.

 In Maryland, many of the sites are interpreted through byway markers that are easily recognizable at a distance due to their signature shape.
 These markers can help you find your way and locate stops.

 Within this guide, icons on each page indicate if the byway site has exhibits, programs or tours, and whether it is motor coach accessible.
 A National Park Service logo or National Underground Railroad Network to Freedom logo tells you that site is a National Park Service site or a member of the National Underground Railroad Network to Freedom.
 Sites with byway markers are indicated with a Byway Marker label next to their name.
-While most sites have a place to pull over and stop, a few sites have drive-by access only.
+While most sites have a place to pull over and stop, a few of the sites have no public access.
 These sites are depicted with a gold square on the maps, rather than a red circle.

 See the legend below for more information.

-Dorchester County Visitor Center BYWAY MARKER 2 Rose Hill Place Cambridge, MD 21613 410 228-1000 www.VisitDorchester.org
+Dorchester County Visitor Center

+BYWAY MARKER 2 Rose Hill Place Cambridge, MD 21613 410-228-1000 VisitDorchester.org

 Track Ia.
-Also listen to Ib while driving to Site 2: Harriet Tubman Memorial Garden Interior Exhibits Overlooking the Choptank River, the Dorchester County Visitor Center is the perfect place to begin your byway adventure.
+Also listen to Ib while driving to Site 2: Harriet Tubman Memorial Garden

+Overlooking the Choptank River, the Dorchester County Visitor Center is the perfect place to begin your byway adventure.
 Inside the center, an exhibit provides background information on Harriet Tubman and Underground Railroad activity in the area.
 Knowledgeable staff can assist you in planning your tour and will provide information on events, accommodations, dining opportunities, shopping, and outdoor experiences.

+Dorchester's Roots

-Dorchester's Roots In 1608, English Captain John Smith met Native Americans here when he explored the Chesapeake Bay.
+In 1608, English Captain John Smith met Native Americans here when he explored the Chesapeake Bay.
 As the colony flourished, so did demand for cheap labor.
 In 1664, the General Assembly codified a system of slavery that for 200 years supported an economy based on the labor of enslaved workers.
 In time, Dorchester's proximity to free states made it a hotbed of Underground Railroad activity, until emancipation came to Maryland slaves at the end of the Civil War in 1864.

-The waterfront park offers a sandy beach, playground, picnic tables, a riverfront walkway and a fishing pier.
-The visitor center is open daily 8:30 - 5:00.
-Contact us to learn more about visiting Dorchester County.
+The waterfront park offers a sandy beach, playground, picnic tables, and a riverfront walkway.
+The visitor center is open 8:30-4:30pm Monday-Friday; 10am-2pm Saturday-Sunday.
+Closed on most holidays.